 - 8.1.
-Where processing of personal data is likely to result in a high risk to individuals, Ormiston Academies Trust will carry out a data protection impact assessment ("DPIA"). - 8.2.
+Where processing of personal data is likely to result in a high risk to individuals, Ormiston Academies Trust will carry out a data protection impact assessment ("DPIA").
+A DPIA will always be carried out if the processing includes special category data. - 8.2.
 Ormiston Academies Trust may also carry out a DPIA for any other major project which requires the processing of personal data.